UTD-FAST-Lab/Featured-Bench-Artifacts/README.md

 The artifact as reported in the original paper is available on Zenodo (https://doi.org/xxxxxxxx).

-A pre-print of the original paper titled ***"Program Feature-based Benchmarking for FuzzTesting"*** can be found inside this artifact package.
+A pre-print of the original paper titled ***"Program Feature-based Benchmarking for Fuzz Testing"*** can be found inside this artifact package.

 ### Getting Started
 We provide smaller experiments to verify the functionality of the artifact in this section, as replicating the major paper results is expected to take hundreds of hours of machine time.